danijar/computer-game/README.md

 - `1` to `9` Change type of block getting placed.
 - `F` Shoot a cube in view direction.

+### Saves

+The game sames are stored in a `/save/` folder.
+Modify the settings file located at `/module/settings/init.js` to specify which save game should be loaded at startup.
+The default name is `world`.
+If the name doesn't exist yet, a new world is created.

+    Savegame: [ 'string', 'world' ],

+There are also scripting functions available for creating new worlds and switching between them at run time.

 ### Scripting

 The scripting language used is JavaScript.